-Required information Response from CEP.Energy a) audited financial statements for the previous Please note that the applicant entity (CEP Energy

-Ŧ financial year or the past 12 mon ths Retail Pty Ltd) is a new entity registered on 21 March 2022, that has not been trading since its inception.
+Required information Response from CEP.Energy a) audited financial statements for the previous Please note that the applicant entity (CEP Energy financ ial year or the past 12 months Retail Pty Ltd) is a new entity registered on 21 March 2022, that has not been trading since its inception.
 However, financial reports for the parent entity (CEP Energy Pty Ltd) have been provided.
-Please see Annexure C8 - Financial Reports FY2022) (commercial-in- confidence). b) annual report Not applicable c) guarantees in place The applicant entity (CEP Energy Retail Pty Ltd) has entered into a cross-company Deed of Guarantee with the parent entity (CEP Energy Pty Ltd).
-Please see Annexure C10 (Cross Company Deed of Guarantee) (commercial-in- confidence). d) shareholder register Please refer to the ASIC extract (Annexure A1) for information about shareholders. e) statements from banks/financier shareholders, the board, or pare f) Provide a statutory declaration be the company, disclosing: Please see Annexure C12 (Statutory Declaration re finances) (commercial-in-confidence) for a copy of this statutory declaration. (i) any material change in financial position of the that has occurred sinc of last financial year for audited accounts are p Please note that audited financial accounts do not exist for CEP.Energy as it is a new entity registered in 2022 that has not been trading since inception (ii) any likely changes in to structure, operation or financing of the applica the licensed activity the could materially affect applicant's financial via amended slightly to remove reference to the audited financial accounts. at the
+Please see Annexure C8 - Financial Reports FY2022 (commercial-in- confidence). b) annua l report Not applicable c) guara ntees in place The applicant entity (CEP Energy Retail Pty Ltd) has entered into a cross-company Deed of Guarantee with the parent entity (CEP Energy Pty Ltd).
+Please see Annexure C10 (Cross Company Deed of Guarantee) (commercial-in- confidence). d) sharei holder register Please refer to the ASIC extract (Annexure A1) for information about shareholders. e) statements from banks/financiers, shareholders, the board, or parent company As the applicant (CEP Energy Retail Pty Ltd) is a recently registered entity that has not been trading since its inception, a recent bank statement from the parent entity (CEP Energy Pty Ltd) is attached.
+Please see Annexure C9 (Bank statement of parent entity) (commercial-in- confidence). f) Provid le a statutory declaration by an officer of Please see Annexure C12 (Statutory Declaration re (i) (ii) financial position of the applicant that has occurred since the end of last financial year for which audited accounts are provided; and statutory declaration.
+Please note that audited financial accounts do not exist for CEP.Energy as it is a new entity registered in 2022 that has not been trading since inception To address this but give effect to the statement's intention, the statutory declaration's wording has been amended slightly to remove reference to the audited financial accounts.

-- g) Provide a five-year business plan.
-The business plan must demonstrate that the applicant meets the financial viability criterion.
-For example, it should provide information on (as applicable): - i. current valuations of the assets that will be used in undertaking the licensed activity - ii. all sources of revenues from the licensed activity - iii. all costs involved in undertaking the licensed activity, including: - A. the cost of meeting any prudential requirements - B. the cost of capital/debt - C. the cost to acquire customers - D. the cost to serve customers - E. the cost of meeting all relevant regulatory obligations, including environmental and green energy schemes (for example, Victorian Energy Upgrades). - F. the cost of procuring assets - G. wholesale costs.

-Where revenues and/or costs are not fixed by contract, the business plan must include an explanation of the basis of the figures used and include appropriate stress testing and sensitivity analysis for such variables.
+plan must of the financia ive-year business plan.
+The business demonstrate that the applicant meets al viability criterion.
+For example, it vide information on (as applicable): Please see Annexure C1 (Business Plan) and Annexures C3 to C7 Financial Models (provided on a commercial-in-confidence basis).
+W urrent valuations of the assets that ill be used in undertaking the censed activity CEP.Energy confirms that these items are covered in the Business Plan and Financial Models. ll sources of revenues from the censed activity Il costs involved in undertaking the censed activity, including: A. the cost of meeting any prudential requirements B. the cost of capital/debt C. the cost to acquire customers D. the cost to serve customers E. the cost of meeting all relevant regulatory obligations, including environmental and green energy schemes (for example, Victorian Energy Upgrades).
+E. the cost of procuring assets G. wholesale costs. contract, the bu explanation of t es and/or costs are not fixed by usiness plan must include an the basis of the figures used and riate stress testing and sensitivity ch variables.